Dasan McCullough

-Dasan McCullough (born March 7, 2003) is an American college football outside linebacker for Oklahoma Sooners.
-He previously played for the Indiana Hoosiers.
+Dasan McCullough (born March 7, 2003) is an American college football outside linebacker for the Nebraska Cornhuskers.
+He previously played for the Indiana Hoosiers and the Oklahoma Sooners.

-Early life and high school career
+Early life

 McCullough initially attended Blue Valley North High School in Overland Park, Kansas while his father was the running backs coach for the Kansas City Chiefs.
-He moved to Bloomington, Indiana before the start of his senior year after his father was hired to coach at the University of Indiana and transferred to Bloomington High School South.
+He moved to Bloomington, Indiana before the start of his senior year after his father was hired to coach at Indiana University and transferred to Bloomington High School South.
 McCullough was named first team All-State after recording 55 tackles, three sacks, six for loss, and two interceptions.
 He was rated a four-star recruit and initially committed to play college football at Ohio State entering his junior year of high school.
 At the end of the year, McCullough decommitted and flipped his commitment to Indiana.
 His commitment made him the highest-rated recruit in Indiana's history.